 What was your experience before joining ImageSource?

 One of my first jobs was with Scantron.
 I had no idea I was entering into a career in digital transformation at the time.
 From there, I worked at Kofax in Product Management and Sales.
-I was hands-on with the technology and learned to set up and configure solutions as tools versus solutions.
+I was hands-on with the technology and learned to set up and configure tools versus solutions.
 It was a lot of pieces, any one of which could make or break an installation.
 One of my favorite things to this day is talking with an end-user with a paper problem.
 When I see a pile of paper, I see solutions and can't wait to get those into practice.
 Most recently, I worked for Fujitsu in their scanner business.
 I learned to manage larger teams and the many routes to market that larger companies take.
 My take-a-ways from my career (so far) is to connect with people.
 Your colleagues, customers, and partners will motivate you to get a job done well.
 All the best ideas and best next moves have come from collaboration; I've never gotten far on my own.

 What energizes you most about the state of the industry from a Marketing perspective?